ahmedbouharb/petra/README.md

 -Marché baissier : Prime de risque élevée.
 -Marché haussier : Prime de risque faible.
 -Choc de préférences : Variation de θ.
+ENGLISH
+A Python-based economic model simulating equilibrium price formation in a financial market with two types of investors: risk-averse and risk-seeking agents.
+The project illustrates how heterogeneous risk preferences influence market equilibrium and how changes in the risk premium affect price dynamics.

+The model captures the interaction between supply and demand in a market where agents react differently to perceived risk.
+It provides a framework to analyze how variations in investor composition or market conditions drive equilibrium price adjustments.

+Variables

+P: Asset price

+R: Risk premium

+θ: Proportion of risk-averse investors

+σ₁, σ₂: Risk sensitivities (σ₁ negative for risk-averse agents, σ₂ positive for risk-seeking agents)

+Included Scenarios

+The project implements several predefined simulation scenarios:

+Bear Market
+Characterized by a high risk premium, reflecting increased uncertainty and heightened aversion to risk.

+Bull Market
+Corresponds to a low risk premium, indicating favorable market expectations.

+Preference Shock
+A sudden change in the proportion θ of risk-averse investors, allowing the analysis of shifts in market sentiment or structural changes in investor composition.